Anttien/DesignPatterns/DP02_abstractfactory/README.md

 An implementation of abstract factory design pattern.
 It also uses the reflection API to fetch factory names from a .properties file.

-There are two product families - "AdidasClothes" and "BossClothes" - and two factories for each family.
-The "Student" object has each of the family products as an instance variable.
+There are two product families - `AdidasClothes` and `BossClothes` - and two factories for each family.
+The `Student` object has each of the family products as an instance variable.
 The idea is to provide an easy way for the client to change the clothes of the student without it knowing the details of the object creation.

 ![alt text](UML%2002%20Abstract%20Factory.png)